Reporters Dig Into Justice Kavanaugh's Past, Allegations Of Misconduct Against Him

 On the issue of memory and Kavanaugh's past

 Kelly: It's an interesting prism through which to gauge these accounts, as well as Kavanaugh's denial. ...
 We had a challenge in assessing Kavanaugh's straightforwardness at the hearings because, after all, we're not inside of his head.
 We don't know what, if anything, he does remember, and if he's giving us the full picture of what's in his head.
 But without knowing that, it's very hard to say that he lied.
-He may be inaccurate about things because we have other eyewitnesses who remember it differently, who are credible.
-He may be telling a sort of a shaded truth, that's not a straight-forward lie, but memory is tricky to discern if it's not your own.
+He may be inaccurate about things because we have other eyewitnesses who remember it differently who are credible.
+He may be telling a sort of a shaded truth that's not a straightforward lie, but memory is tricky to discern if it's not your own.

 On different attitudes regarding Kavanaugh's past behavior

-Kelly: There is one school of thought that says if this type of behavior, which is to say sexual assault or sexually-themed mistreatment of women, even just verbal sort of misogynistic commentary, if this is part of your character ever it's part of your character as an adult — and that a Supreme Court justice perhaps should be held to the very highest standard of conduct of any public officer in our country.
+Kelly: There is one school of thought that says if this type of behavior, which is to say sexual assault or sexually themed mistreatment of women, even just verbal sort of misogynistic commentary, if this is part of your character ever it's part of your character as an adult — and that a Supreme Court justice perhaps should be held to the very highest standard of conduct of any public officer in our country.
 So it's all relevant, doesn't matter when it happened.

-On what might've happened if Kavanaugh acknowledged wrongdoing during his confirmation hearings
+On what might have happened if Kavanaugh acknowledged wrongdoing during his confirmation hearings

 Kelly: I think the outcomes here were very binary.
-I think either he was going to be named to the Supreme Court or he was potentially going to lose the job that he did have as well as his teaching jobs and his coaching responsibilities, because unfortunately what we're seeing now in our culture is sort of the accumulation of a bunch of somewhat toxic crosscurrents: The fighting instinct that Robin has talked about, the advent of social media and the sort of abuse that all sorts of people get on social media, the idea that your behavior has to be up to a certain level at all times — and that to be flawed is to be canceled.
+I think either he was going to be named to the Supreme Court or he was potentially going to lose the job that he did have as well as his teaching jobs and his coaching responsibilities, because unfortunately what we're seeing now in our culture is sort of the accumulation of a bunch of somewhat toxic crosscurrents: the fighting instinct that Robin has talked about, the advent of social media and the sort of abuse that all sorts of people get on social media, the idea that your behavior has to be up to a certain level at all times — and that to be flawed is to be canceled.
 I think there was a whole accumulation of factors that made it difficult, if not impossible, for Kavanagh to say something to the effect of "If I ever hurt someone, I'm terribly sorry."

 Sam Briger and Thea Chaloner produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.

-Note: Editor's note: The interview with Pogrebin and Kelly was recorded on Sept.
-12.